 It was at this point that my daughter screamed and stood in horror before it dived under the water.

 She said the fish was large and fighting in its reptile hands as it put it into its mouth and bite it in half with the blood of the fish coming out of its mouth.

 Well, now we know who took our fish that night.
 It was the Lizard Man!

 I reckon it was about 9 feet tall judging where it was in the water and too far out for us to swim.

 Considering the reptilian humanoid or lizard was standing where the water only came up to its waist it must have been very tall.

 I don’t think we would have stood a chance if it wanted to attack us but it didn’t.
 Perhaps it would only attack if threatened or invading its territory.

-My wife also saw it and at the time was very quite and just hugged our daughter and just focusing on protecting her, making sure she was alright.
+My wife also saw it and at the time was very quiet and just hugged our daughter and just focused on protecting her, making sure she was alright.